An Equity kicker is a summation of two words, equity, and kicker. Let us go word by word to understand the meaning of these terms.

 - Advantages & Disadvantages of Equity Kickers

-Equity Kickers, likewise called kickers, boost investor’s confidence in any organization which seeks loan or investment from them.
+Equity Kickers, likewise called kickers, boost investors’ confidence in any organization which seeks loans or investment from them.
 In return for their loan financing, investors or loan providers can own an equity share, warrants, or common stocks in the company at a future date.
 This is in addition to the interest as per the terms of the issuance of the security.
-The equity kicker helps the borrower get loans at a cheap interest rate and entice the lender to grant loans.
+The equity kicker helps the borrower get loans at a cheap interest rate and entices the lender to grant loans.
 Whereas the investors get more return or bigger share in profits by way of becoming equity shareholders.
 And thereby increasing their overall return on the loans granted.
 Budding organizations utilize an equity kicker for funding their operations.

 Various Types of Equity Kickers

 It is a certificate issued with security that gives the holder a choice to buy a stock for a definite period or on a specified time and date for a particular price.

 Example – A Company ABC gives 2% equity for every 10 Million of loans granted by the investors.
 Three investors – R, T, and U – are willing to invest in ABC.
 Investor R is willing to provide 20 Million, while T and U are ready to contribute 10 Million each.
 Now, in terms of the Equity warrants, the investors will get equity warrants for 2% of the invested amount.
 Therefore, R will get equity warrants equivalent to 4% or for 0.4 Million, while T and U will get warrants equivalent to 2%, ie. 0.2 Million each.